mybonk/mybonk-wiki/workshop-3/README.md

 nav_order: 4
 ---

-# How to Override Package Versions in NixOS (Fast, No Compilation)
+# Workshop 3: Own your packages: Override any NixOS package — no recompile needed

 ## Overview